Following this guide, you only need to change a single line of code to train an object detection model on your own dataset.

 Similar to tabular data, cleaning and augmenting image data can improve your ultimate model’s performance more than architectural changes in your model.

-Roboflow Organize is purpose-built to seamlessly solve these challenges.
-In fact, Roboflow Organize cuts the code you need to write roughly in half while giving you access to more preprocessing and augmentation options.
+Roboflow is purpose-built to seamlessly solve these challenges.
+In fact, Roboflow Annotate cuts the code you need to write roughly in half while giving you access to more preprocessing and augmentation options.

 For our specific chess problem, our already preprocessed chess data is available on Roboflow.